Sales Strategy

 Test Your Discovery Call Skills

-Correct Answer: "I appreciate your honesty.
+Best response: "I appreciate that.
 What prompted you to start researching now?
 And what would need to happen for this to move from research to action?"

 This validates their position while uncovering the real timeline and barriers.
-You're not pushing, you're understanding.
-This reveals urgency drivers (budget cycle, competitor pressure, pain threshold) and helps you determine if they're a real opportunity or just collecting information.
-The follow-up question about moving to action identifies what needs to change for them to become a buyer.
-Master more prospect nurturing strategies for these situations.
+The follow-up question about moving to action identifies what needs to change for them to become a buyer — budget approval, a specific pain threshold, a deadline, or leadership buy-in.
+Learn more prospect nurturing strategies for these situations.

-Question 3: The prospect asks about pricing 5 minutes into the discovery call.
+Scenario 3: The prospect asks about pricing 5 minutes into the call.
 What's your move?

-Correct Answer: Acknowledge the question and pivot: "I want to make sure I give you accurate pricing for what you actually need.
-Let me ask a few questions first..."
+Best response: Acknowledge the question, then redirect.
+"I want to give you accurate pricing for what you actually need.
+Let me ask a few questions first so I can recommend the right approach..."

 Premature pricing discussions lead to objections based on incomplete information.
-You need to understand their situation, build value, and demonstrate ROI before pricing makes sense.
-If they insist, provide a range and immediately follow with discovery questions: "Our solutions range from $X to $Y depending on scope and needs.
-To recommend what's right for you, help me understand your current situation..."
-This maintains control while respecting their question.
-Understand discovery call dynamics for better handling.
+You need to understand their situation and build value before a number makes sense.
+If they insist, provide a range and immediately follow with discovery questions.
+This respects their question while keeping the conversation on track.

-Explore content planning strategies that can help you prepare discovery call materials and follow-up content.
+Explore content planning strategies to help you prepare discovery call materials and follow-up content.

 Handling Common Discovery Challenges